-ectio on 1.2 - Definitions. • "Bargaining Unit Seniority" (also sometimes referred to as "time in service") shall mean the uninterrupted service time in any classification in the bargaining unit. • "Classification Seniority" (also sometimes referred to as "time in grade") shall mean the time an employee has as a full-time employee in: a.
-Classification of EMT-Intermediate; or b.
-Classification of EMT-Paramedic; or time worked in any classification not in the bargaining unit or as a part-time employee shall not count toward "Classification Seniority." • "County" Delaware County. • "Days" Calendar day unless specified otherwise. • "Director" Director of Emergency Medical Services, who is also the Chief Officer of the Department.
-Director will also mean those who are authorized on his behalf, i.e., "designee". • "Employee" Those individuals employed in the classifications included in the bargaining unit described in Article 2. • "Grievance" A "grievance" is a timely written complaint concerning the interpretation or application of the express written provisions of this Agreement. • "Grievant" "Grievant" means an employee or the IAEP.
+ection 1.2 - Definitions.
+"Bargaining Unit Seniority" (also sometimes referred to as "time in service") shall mean the uninterrupted service time in any classification in the bargaining unit.
+"Classification Seniority" (also sometimes referred to as "time in grade") shall mean the time an employee has as a full-time employee in: a.
+Classification of Advanced EMT; or b.
+Classification of EMT-Paramedic.
+Time worked in any classification not in the bargaining unit or as a part-time employee shall not count toward "Classification Seniority."
+"County" Delaware County. • "Days" Calendar day unless specified otherwise. • "Director" Director of Emergency Medical Services, who is also the Chief Officer of the Department.
+Director will also mean those who are authorized on his behalf, i.e., "designee". • "Employee" Those individuals employed in the classifications included in the bargaining unit described in Article 2. • "Grievance" A "grievance" is a timely written complaint concerning the interpretation or application of the express written provisions of this Agreement.
+"Grievant" "Grievant" means an employee or the IAEP. • "S.O.G."
 The Department "Standard Operating Guidelines."

-The 24 hour or other period an employee is assigned to work.
+"Shift" or "Tour of Duty" or "Work The 24 hour or other period an employee is assigned to work.